awsdocs/amazon-workdocs-dev-guide/doc_source/subscribe-notifications.md

 1. Prepare your endpoint to process Amazon SNS messages\.
 For more information, see [Make sure your endpoint is ready to process Amazon SNS messages](https://docs.aws.amazon.com/sns/latest/dg/SendMessageToHttp.html#SendMessageToHttp.prepare) in the *Amazon Simple Notification Service Developer Guide*\.

 1. Enable notifications for the IAM role that your application is using\.
-See [Managing Notifications for an IAM User or a Role](manage-notifications.md)\.
+See [Managing notifications for an IAM user or a role](manage-notifications.md)\.

 1. Create the subscription request as follows: